kubernetes-sigs/gateway-api/site-src/blog/2023/0829-mesh-support.md

 Istio 1.16+ are all fully-conformant implementations of the Gateway API service mesh support.

-## Why add Service Mesh support to Gateway API?
+## Why add service mesh support to Gateway API?

 While the initial focus of Gateway API was always ingress (north-south) traffic, it was clear almost from the beginning that the same basic routing